Below are some key facts and figures from GiGL data holdings. Please credit them to “Greenspace Information for Greater London CIC, 2019”.

 How much of London is designated for its value for nature conservation?

-Important wildlife sites in Greater London are designated as Sites of Importance for Nature Conservation (SINCs).
-These cover 19.24% of Greater London (9).
-There are three tiers, of which the middle is usually divided into two Grades:
+Areas of land which are important for their wildlife are designated as Sites of Importance for Nature Conservation (SINCs)(10).
+There are 1,602 SINCs in Greater London, covering 18.97% of the city’s area (11).
+There are three tiers, of which the middle is usually divided into two Grades.

 |Grade||Area (ha)||Percentage of Greater London|